Share your feelings without fear of consequence or judgement

 Virtual and face-to-face

-peer support meetings
+peer support groups

-Our groups provide an easy-to-access non-medical safe space for young people who wish to ease their mental distress or work on their self growth.
+Our groups provide an easy-to-access non-medical safe space for young adults who wish to ease their mental distress or work on their self growth.
 Everyone is welcome, you don't need to be diagnosed with anything to attend.

 While we have doctors and mental health professionals on our advisory board to guide our team, there’s no one telling you what to do or say.